ATUNAISA VARANI AGAINST NEW ZEALAND HERALD

 Publication: New Zealand Herald

-Ruling Categories: Photographs
+Ruling Categories: Drugs

-The New Zealand Herald posted an item on Facebook on November 22, 2021, headlined The P scourge and what Health Minister Little will do about it – eventually.
+The NZ Herald posted an item on Facebook on November 22, 2021, headlined The P scourge and what Health Minister Little will do about it – eventually.
 Another article was published on Facebook on December 15, 2021, headlined Meth dealing former teacher hits ‘rock bottom’.
 Both articles used what appeared to be stock images of people smoking substances from glass pipes.

 Atunaisa Varani complained that the images were triggering to people recovering from addiction to methamphetamine and people who might be trying to keep those thoughts from their mind.
 There was no reason to post images which could lead to someone returning to a life-ruining habit.

 The Media Council cannot sustain this complaint as none of its principles prohibit the publication of images to tell a story, even if they show an illegal activity, such as consuming meth, smoking a joint, meeting illegally in breach of lockdown restrictions, robbing shops or driving dangerously.
 Images of people behaving badly are commonly used in news stories.
-There might be occasions where such images appear to be aimed at encouraging law breaking and life-endangering actions, but these do not come close to crossing that line.
+There might be occasions where such images appear to be aimed at encouraging lawbreaking and life-endangering actions, but these do not come close to crossing that line.

 There were insufficient grounds to proceed.